lake-wg/edhoc/draft-selander-lake-traces.md

 NOTE 2.
 If not clear from the context, remember that CBOR sequences and CBOR arrays assume CBOR encoded data items as elements.

-A more extensive test vector suite and related code that was used to generate them can be found at: https://github.com/lake-wg/edhoc/tree/master/test-vectors-10.
+The traces in this draft are based on draft-ietf-lake-edhoc-11.
+A more extensive test vector suite and related code that was used to generate them can be found at: https://github.com/lake-wg/edhoc/tree/master/test-vectors-11.

-# Authentication with static DH, UCCS identified by 'kid'
+# Authentication with static DH, CCS identified by 'kid'

 In this example I and R are authenticated with ephemeral-static Diffie-Hellman (METHOD = 3).
-The public keys are represented as raw public keys (RPK), encoded in an unprotected CWT claims set (UCCS) and identified by the COSE header parameter 'kid'.
+The public keys are represented as raw public keys (RPK), encoded in an CWT Claims Set (CCS) and identified by the COSE header parameter 'kid'.

 ## message_1